Use the AIOWP Migration Plugin to migrate your sites from your old hosting to GridPane.

 Step 4.
 Migrate Origin Site Duplicate into Destination Site

-Import the All in One Migration Backup into your Destination Site.
+Here we’re at the final step where we’ll import the All in One Migration Backup into your Destination website.

 Install the All in One Migration Backup plugin on your GridPane destination site and activate it.
 Once activated, go to the All in One WP Migration Import settings page and click the IMPORT FROM hamburger in the middle of the IMPORT SITE panel.